• Skip to primary navigation

 Boiler Controls

 • Check it’s switched on with a full charge or working batteries.
-Don’t use cheap batteries sometimes they’re not strong enough to give the boiler the signal strength they need.
+Please don’t use cheap batteries.
+Sometimes, they’re not strong enough to give the boiler the signal strength it needs.

-• Ensure that the temperate is turned up to the level you require and you’re not just a bit chilly.
+• Ensure that the temperature is turned up to the level you require and you’re not just a bit chilly.

 • Check your Wi-Fi connection, if applicable, with the boiler thermostat.
 Have you just changed your Wi-Fi password?

-• Run over the time settings, making sure no ‘holiday modes’, stand-by options or unnoticed daily schedules have been set.
-Have the clocks gone back or forwards putting you out 1 hour?
+• Run over the time settings, ensuring no ‘holiday modes’, stand-by options or unnoticed daily schedules have been set.
+Have the clocks gone back or forwards, putting you out for 1 hour?

-If none of these work, please feel free to call the office on 01329 285 993 or email.
+If you need something else, please call the office on 01329 285 993 or email.
 We will do everything we can to help you.

 Footer Widget Header